 Paternity leave: Impacts on male careers

-The research project analyses existing literature und data about paternity leave including regulatory framework: on the basis of data of the Main Association of Austrian Social Security Institutions the child-caring fathers are described and their income and career development is compared to men without interruptions in employment.
-Individual motives to take paternity leave and career orientations are subjects of personal interviews.
-In addition, managers are interviewed to learn about companies’ strategies relating to paternity leave.
+The research project analysed existing literature und data about paternity leave including regulatory framework: on the basis of data of the Main Association of Austrian Social Security Institutions the child-caring fathers were described and their income and career development was compared to men without interruptions in employment.
+Individual motives to take paternity leave and career orientations were subjects of personal interviews.
+In addition, managers were interviewed to learn about companies’ strategies relating to paternity leave.

-Focus groups with colleagues demonstrate social practices which are highly relevant for a successful comeback and further career progression.
-So the main research question is if and in which way paternity leave might be an instrument to change companies’ working culture (stereotypes, understanding of career).
-This analysis is linked to Scandinavian research results, that will be contributed by a Swedish research partner
+Focus groups with colleagues demonstrated social practices which are highly relevant for a successful comeback and further career progression.
+So the main research question was if and in which way paternity leave might be an instrument to change companies’ working culture (stereotypes, understanding of career).
+This analysis was linked to Scandinavian research results, that was contributed by a Swedish research partner.